wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-azurerm-versus-azuresm.md

 You can get started with the Azure Templates by leveraging the various tools that we have for developing and deploying to the platform.

-### Azure Management Portal
+### Azure portal

-The Azure Management Portal will continue to have the option to deploy Virtual Machines with the classic deployment model and Virtual Machines with the Resource Manager deployment model simultaneously.
-The Azure Management Portal will also allow custom template deployments.
+The Azure portal will continue to have the option to deploy Virtual Machines with the classic deployment model and Virtual Machines with the Resource Manager deployment model simultaneously.
+The Azure portal will also allow custom template deployments.

 ### Azure PowerShell